A-Z Artist Index Compilations Record Labels Media

 Bio:

 Geraldine McKeever (b.1954) began singing and playing guitar while still at school, initially influenced by people like Joan Baez, Tom Paxtron and Roger Whittaker.
 At the age of 16 she approached Tony Johnston to manage her career.
 Johnston was a school headmaster and part-time promoter.
-He'd discovered Dana and became her manager, landing her a contract with Rex Records in Dublin.
+He'd discovered Dana and become her manager, landing her a contract with Rex Records in Dublin.
 Dana ended her management agreement with Johnston in 1970 which is when Geraldine came along.

 Once under management, Geraldine began performing professionally and within a year or so had recorded her debut LP for Beltona Records.
 Beltona, a Decca subsiduary, is strongly associated with Scottish folk music but the label also released some Irish folk titles.
 Even so, it was hardly the best choice of label for Geraldine's debut.